 PROGRAMS, AUDITIONS, & PUBLICITY ASSOCIATE

 Michele Yang-Stevens is the Programs, Auditions, & Publicity Associate at Young Concert Artists.
 A former music teacher in the South Bronx, she is passionate about music education and making classical music accessible and relevant to young people from every background.
 She received her undergraduate degree in Music Education from SUNY Fredonia.
-In her spare time, Michele teaches violin and cooks as much vegetarian Chinese food as she can.
+In her free time, Michele teaches violin and cooks as much vegetarian Chinese food as she can.